Supersonic-Sites/leachanel/content/en/_index.md

         cta: Call To Action
         cta_link: contact/
         title: Make-Up
-        desc: If you are looking for a calming, cheerful personality, and efficient, high-quality makeup application, I am the MUA for your special day.
+        desc: If you're looking for efficient professional make-up application for your wedding, prom, graduation, or any other special event, I am here to help you shine on your big day.
         aos_select: true
         aos: fade-up
         img: /img/lea_chanel_background-1-.jpg